AzureAD/microsoft-authentication-library-for-js/contributing.md

 - `npm run beachball:publish`

 Bumps versions and publishes all packages that have relevant changefiles.
 If the changefiles types are set to `None`, no version bump or publish is done.
 Run on push to the `master` branch.

+- Notes
+   - Ensure you have the correct email set in your local git config.
+      You can use the following command to see your current email:

+      `git config --global user.email`

+      You can update this by adding a string value with your new email:

+      `git config --global user.email "YOUR.EMAIL@HERE.com"`